quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Deadlocking can also occur if data on different streams is interdependent.
 Suppose that data on one stream arrives before the data on a second stream on which it depends.
-A deadlock can occur if first stream is left unread, preventing the receiver from extending flow control credit for the second stream.
+A deadlock can occur if the first stream is left unread, preventing the receiver from extending flow control credit for the second stream.
 To reduce the likelihood of deadlock for interdependent data, the application sender should ensure that dependent data is not sent until the data